flat design 3.0.

 Since its rise to popularity in 2012, the flat design trend has shifted and changed in order to provide a better user experience for viewers and website visitors.
 Read on to learn how this style has evolved and how designers can use it to create imaginative, attention-grabbing graphics.

-From 3D to Flat and Back: The History of Flat Design
+From 3D To Flat And Back: The History Of Flat Design

 Calculator drawn in 4 different styles.